Guidelines for Employers

 How Does an Employer Participate?

-As an employer interested in participating in FAU's Co-op/Internship Program, we require you to complete a profile in our OWL CareerLink database and signify that you agree to the Co-op/Internship Program Agreement (found in OWL CareerLink).
+As an employer interested in participating in FAU's Co-op/Internship Program, we require you to complete a profile in our OWL CareerLink database and signify that you agree to the Co-op/Internship Program Agreement.
 Once your company profile is approved you may post the position(s) you would like to offer through the Co-op/Internship Program.
 Positions must last the duration of a semester and students must work at least 15 hours a week.
 When an offer of employment is accepted by a student, please contact Jennifer Blythe at firstname.lastname@example.org.

 Required Steps for Employers to Participate in FAU's Co-op/Internship Program: